A good backpacker travel insurance is essential whether you are planning to go on a short term trip or considering long term traveling.

 Or go to countries where it is required

-Did you know that there are some countries that will deny you entry unless you show proof of having insurance?
+Did you know that there are some countries that will deny you entry unless you show proof of having medical and travel insurance?
 Make sure to double check whether you can enter the country (or countries) that you are planning to visit, and to get your insurance accordingly.

 You may miss your flight